Trecek/algos_n_stuff/README.md

 ## Distance algorithms

 During some work with bk trees I initially used the [bktree](https://crates.io/crates/bktree) crate as a starting point for another project.
-The layout was taken from that crate repo, but the only the levenshtein and hamming are from that repo.
+The layout was taken from that crate repo.
 The different distance metrics are all under the Distance trait.

 ### A sequence modified Myer's algorithm for fast fixed length distance calculations